Selling a House in Poor Condition: How to Get a Fair Price

 Minor plumbing repairs (e.g., leaky pipe) $150–$850

-Large-scale repairs require a significant investment, and for the most part, realtors are less bullish on sinking that kind of money into improvements before selling.
+Large-scale repairs require a significant investment, and realtors are generally less bullish about investing that kind of money into improvements before selling.

 "If a house needs a costly renovation, such as full roof replacement or new HVAC, it’s better to leave the house at its current stage," says Boston-based real estate broker Seth Williams.
 A residential property with a dilapidated house attracts home flippers, while a new HVAC won’t bring a greater ROI."

-For perspective, here the average costs of some common renovation projects:
+For perspective, here are the average costs of some common major renovation projects:

 ProjectAverage Cost